salmabilla/demo-repo/README.md

 ## Local development

-1. Open inde.html in your browser
+1. Open inde.html in your browser.